By the end of this section, you will be able to do the following:

 - Describe the life cycle of a typical gymnosperm

 Gymnosperms, meaning “naked seeds,” are a diverse group of seed plants.
 According to the "anthophyte" hypothesis, the angiosperms are a sister group of one group of gymnosperms (the Gnetales), which makes the gymnosperms a paraphyletic group.
 Paraphyletic groups are those in which not all descendants of a single common ancestor are included in the group.
 However , the "netifer" hypothesis suggests that the gnetophytes are sister to the conifers, making the gymnosperms monophyletic and sister to the angiosperms.
 Further molecular and anatomical studies may clarify these relationships.
-Characteristics of the gymnosperms include naked seeds, separate female and male gametes, pollination by wind, and tracheids (which transport water and solutes in the vascular system).
+Characteristics of the gymnosperms include naked seeds, separate female and male gametophytes, pollen cones and ovulate cones, pollination by wind and insects, and tracheids (which transport water and solutes in the vascular system).

 Gymnosperm seeds are not enclosed in an ovary; rather, they are only partially sheltered by modified leaves called sporophylls.
 You may recall the term strobilus (plural = strobili) describes a tight arrangement of sporophylls around a central stalk, as seen in pine cones.
 Some seeds are enveloped by sporophyte tissues upon maturation.
 The layer of sporophyte tissue that surrounds the megasporangium, and later, the embryo, is called the integument.